 07/19/2012 - Plug joints should be installed at each abutment.
 Leakage is contributing to early signs of abutment distress.
 The (10) missing box beam bridge rail bolts should be reinstalled.
-Settlement along the side slopes at the west abutment may require additional attention if displacement continues. ~ k Stone fill and asphalt was added after this inspection on the north side of abutment 1 to help prevent further erosion on that side,
+Settlement along the side slopes at the west abutment may require additional attention if displacement continues. ~ MJ/DK

-The abutment I approach needs have corrective measure made to prevent any further bank erosion and undermining of the wearing surface.
+The abutment 1 approach needs have corrective measure made to prevent any further bank erosion and undermining of the wearing surface.
 The deck could stand to be repaved in the near future.
 7/16/10 DCP